oscal-compass/compliance-trestle/docs/tutorials/cli.md

 ## `trestle sign-manifest`

 Trestle sign-manifest writes a detached DSSE envelope for a JSON package manifest.
 The manifest lists related JSON artifacts.
-Trestle canonicalizes each artifact using RFC 8785, records each SHA-256 digest in an in-toto Statement, and signs the package Statement with a PEM private key.
+Trestle canonicalizes each artifact using RFC 8785, records each digest (SHA-256 by default) in an in-toto Statement, and signs the package Statement with a PEM private key.

 Enable the package manifest beta feature before use: